Facilities for Postgraduate Students and Health & Safety Matters

 PhD students are assigned a workspace (with desk, lockable cupboard and shelving) for their registration period.
 Workspace availability is limited and there is little scope for changing desks.
 Please do not move to another desk without consulting the Postgraduate Coordinator.
 Keys for the cupboards are available from the General Office in return for a deposit of £10 (returnable when you leave).

-MSc students can "Hot Desk" in a shared workroom with access by key code ( code available from Carole in B0.08) over the summer vacation period.
+MSc students can "Hot Desk" in a shared workroom with access by key code ( code available from Debbie in B0.08) over the summer vacation period.
 They also have the option of a locker in which to store books etc on payment of a refundable £10 deposit.

 Please keep the area around your desk tidy and safe.